clam-project/wiko/docs/usage.md

 A download zone is a folder with a set of files you want to list and download.
 WiKo generate directory listings which integrates on the web page look and feel.

-You should create a file named ''downloadZones.wiko'' on the working directory just like that:
+You should create a file named `downloadZones.wiko` on the working directory just like that:
 ```python
  {